-I am the director of Gannon’s Journalism Communications program and an instructor in the English Department.
+I am the director of Gannon’s Journalism Communication program and an assistant professor in the School of Communication and the Arts.
 A native of Pittsburgh, I finished my undergraduate work at San Francisco State University, where I majored in journalism, in 1977.
 I remained on the West Coast for most of the next 30 years, with the exception of a year that I attended West Virginia University, where I obtained a Master of Science degree in journalism.
 The focus of my master’s thesis was a content analysis that compared tabloid newspapers to broadsheets with respect to facts and opinions.

 Prior to coming to Gannon in the fall of 2005, I spent nearly 30 years working as a journalist for several Northern California newspapers.
 I began my career in journalism as a sports writer and spent a dozen years in that arena.
 For the next 18 years, I focused on news and features, where I covered a wide array of serious topics -- criminal justice, the environment, municipal government, education – as well as some not-so-serious topics.
 Unless you are among those who consider the annual Calaveras County Jumping Frog Jubilee a serious matter.

-In addition to teaching a full-time course load, I serve as the faculty adviser to The Gannon Knight, the university’s award-winning student-produced weekly newspaper.
-I am also active on several campus committees, including Gannon’s magazine advisory committee, student publications committee, library committee, faculty development committee and athletics committee.
-For the past six summers, I also have conducted a week-long journalism workshop for area high school students.
+In addition to directing the Journalism Communication program and teaching a full-time course load, I serve as the faculty adviser to The Gannon Knight, the university’s award-winning student-produced weekly newspaper.
+I am also active on several campus committees.
+For the past 11 summers, I also have conducted a week-long journalism workshop for area high school students.

 Willie Stargell: A Life in Baseball, McFarland & Co.
-Inc. publisher, Spring 2013 publication date.
+Inc. publisher, April 2013 publication date.

-As a journalist for more than 30 years, I have had numerous articles published in a variety of newspapers and several magazines, most recently in Lake Erie Lifestyle.
+As a journalist for more than 30 years, I have had numerous articles published in a variety of newspapers and several magazines, most recently in the Erie Reader, Erie's alternative weekly newspaper.
+I also worked part-time on the sports desk at the Erie Times-News during the school year for eight years.
 I spent 12 years working as a sports reporter and news reporter for The Modesto Bee and 10 years as a general assignment/features reporter for The Record, in Stockton, California.
 At The Record, I won or shared two first-place awards in the California Newspaper Publishers Association annual competition and won a similar award while working at The Manteca Bulletin, in Manteca, California, in 1980.